 Press the dough evenly with your fingers into a 9-inch tart pan or six mini tart pans, making sure the crust rises at least 1/4 inch above the edge of the rim.
 Refrigerate for at least an hour.

 Line the tart pan(s) with foil and fill with pie weights or dried beans.

 Bake for about 13-15 minutes, until the crust is starting to brown and is no longer puffy in the center when you peek below the foil.

 Gently lift the weighted foil off the crust and bake for 3-5 minutes more until golden brown.

-Remove the tart(s) from the oven and before cooling completely on a rack.
+Remove the tart(s) from the oven and cool completely on a rack.